-What are hormones and why do I need them ?
+What are hormones, and why do I need them?

 Hormones are an essential part of the metabolic process of living.
 Hormones are important for the cells, organs, and metabolism.
 Our hormones decline through aging, menopause, disease or trauma.
-When this happens, we begin an accelerated again process.
+When this happens, we begin an accelerated aging process.
 Loss of hormones is one of the major reasons for our deterioration as we get older, both physically and mentally.
-Hormones are beneficial at any age, but the best longterm protective benefits are achieved if hormones are replaced when you begin to lose them, usually in our 40’s.
+Hormones are beneficial at any age, but the best long term protective benefits are achieved if hormones are replaced when you begin to lose them, usually in our 40’s.

 What are the typical hormones that are prescribed?

 Synthetic estrogen (ie: Premarin) are produced in a laboratory.
 They are chemically altered so thatchy can be patented by the pharmaceutical companies.
 They are not identical to human hormones.
 They are designed to try to elicit the same responses in your body as your natural hormones.
 Because synthetic hormones are not identical to human hormones, they might adversely stimulate the cells and lead to side effects or cancer.
 Premarin is an estrogen obtained from pregnant horses and is not human identical.
 Proverb is a progestin.
 Both have been implicated in causing problems in some women, including breast cancer.